 First, there is a size limitation.
 The button setup as of FileMaker 14 limits icon size to a maximum of 128 points.
-This means that large objects like Texas will limit the size that other states can be displayed at.
-A work around for this is cutting the largest objects into quarters or smaller elements, and then align the object parts.
+This means that large objects like Texas will limit the size that other states can be displayed.
+A workaround for this is cutting the largest objects into quarters or smaller elements and then aligning the object parts.

 The last thing to keep in mind is that the button boundaries will not be the same shape as the icon--by default they will be square.
 You can work around this by rounding the corner radius on one or all of the icon corners to minimize overlap.

-SVGs are a very flexible medium, and can be used for more than just a heat map.
+SVGs are a very flexible medium and can be used for more than just a heat map.
 With this same technique, you can make pretty much any custom chart you can imagine.
-One could highlight parts of a car or other object, display health data on a human body, or illustrate an organization chart. the sky is the limit!
+One could highlight parts of a car or other object, display health data on a human body, or illustrate an organizational chart.
+The sky is the limit!

 If you use this method for a custom graph of your own, tweet it to us and share your awesome ideas.

 Did you know we are an authorized reseller for Claris FileMaker Licensing?

 Contact us to discuss upgrading your Claris FileMaker software.